jakob-bagterp/colorist-for-python/README.md

 ![Example of terminal message with red text color](/assets/images/examples/color_custom_text_red.png)

 ### Print RGB and HSL Colors
 Note that not all terminals support RGB or HSL colors.
-If your terminal does support advanced colors, read on.
+If your terminal does support such advanced colors, read on.

 #### RGB Colors
 Try the `rgb` and `bg_rgb` methods for a full line of colored text.
 The values for red, green, blue can be an integer between `0-255`.